mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/settings_menu.rst

 #.
 Type "Group Layer"
 #.
 Click on Group Layer and a small inset box will open.
 #.
 Click the Custom radio button
 #.
-Click on the first button and type the :kbd:`Control + G`  key combination.
+Click on the first button and type the :kbd:`Ctrl + G`  key combination.
 #.
 Click OK

 From this point on, whenever you press :kbd:`Ctrl + G`  you'll get a new :guilabel:`Group Layer`.